How to become

 University

-You could do a degree in psychology or health and social care subjects, and then apply for a place on a postgraduate training course.
+You could do a degree in psychology or health and social care subjects then apply for a place on a postgraduate training course.

-After your degree, you'll be employed in the health service and complete Improving Access to Psychological Therapy training, approved by the British Psychological Society.
+After your degree, you'll need to get a job in healthcare while you complete Improving Access to Psychological Therapy training approved by the British Psychological Society.

-This 12-month course is made up of 1 day of academic study and 4 days of supervised practice each week.
+This 12 month course is made up of a day of academic study and 4 days of supervised practice each week.

 Entry requirements